idealista/prometheus_node_exporter_role/README.md

 ## Getting Started

-These instructions will get you a copy of the role for your ansible playbook.
+These instructions will get you a copy of the role for your Ansible playbook.
 Once launched, it will install an [Prometheus Node Exporter](https://github.com/prometheus/node_exporter) server in a Debian system.

 ### Prerequisities